electron/electron/docs/api/net.md

 * `encoding` String (optional) - Used to convert string chunks into Buffer objects.
 Defaults to 'utf-8'.
 * `callback` Function (optional) - Called after the write operation ends.
+`callback` is essentially a dummy function introduced in the purpose of keeping similarity with the Node.js API.
+It is called asynchronously in the next tick after `chunk` content have been delivered to the Chromium networking layer.
+Contrary to the Node.js implementation, it is not guaranteed that `chunk` content have been flushed on the wire before `callback` is called.

 Adds a chunk of data to the request body.
 The first write operation may cause the request headers to be issued on the wire.
 After the first write operation,